-Employees are eligible for a maximum of one hundred dollars (\$100), per calendar year (divided and paid hourly or by number of pay periods in the year) as a "bonus"/performance pay, when an employee demonstrates to the department Director or designee that she/he has taken action or recommended action that has resulted in cost savings or additional revenue for the department to which the employee is assigned.
+Employees are eligible for an amount equal to a maximum of one hundred dollars (\$100), per calendar year (converted to an hourly figure or per pay period figure, consistent with the payroll system) as a "bonus"/performance pay, when an employee demonstrates to the department Director or designee that she/he has taken action or recommended action that has resulted in cost savings or additional revenue for the department to which the employee is assigned.
 Such savings/additional revenue must be a minimum of \$1,000 to qualify for this, "bonus"/performance pay.
 Request for such a "bonus"/performance pay must be made initially with the employee's immediate supervisor who will make a written recommendation that will proceed up the chain of command.

-Request for the "bonus"/performance pay must be made by the employee within sixty (60)

-days of the action taken by the employee or within sixty (60) days the budgetary savings is realized by the particular department, whichever is greater.
+Request for the "bonus"/performance pay must be made by the employee within sixty (60) days of the action taken by the employee or within sixty (60) days the budgetary savings is realized by the particular department, whichever is greater.